 March 14, 2013 -

 Federal Judge Richard Stearns is removed from the Bulger case by the First Circuit Court of Appeals in Boston.
-Stearns had previously worked for the criminal division of the U.S. Attorney's Office in Boston when Bulger's ran organized crime in the city.
+Stearns had previously worked for the criminal division of the US Attorney's Office in Boston that focused on organized crime.
 Bulger's defense had argued that Judge Stearns would not be impartial.

-March 15, 2013 - U.S. District Court Judge Denise J. Casper is named to replace Judge Richard Stearns.
+March 15, 2013 - US District Court Judge Denise J. Casper is named to replace Judge Stearns.

 May 2, 2013 - Judge Casper rules that Bulger cannot claim that federal law enforcement officials granted him immunity from prosecution at his upcoming trial.

-May 17, 2013 - An appeals court upholds Catherine Greig's eight-year prison sentence.
+May 17, 2013 - An appeals court upholds Greig's eight-year prison sentence.

 June 12, 2013 - Opening statements begin.